amphp/http-client/README.md

 underlying HTTP protocol.
 The code manually implements the HTTP over TCP sockets; as such it has no dependency on PHP's `curl_*` API and requires no non-standard PHP extensions.

-> **HEY!** Checkout out the [EXAMPLES SECTION](https://github.com/rdlowrey/Artax/tree/master/examples)
+> **HEY!** Checkout out the [EXAMPLES SECTION](https://github.com/rdlowrey/Artax/tree/dev/examples)
-> to see some of the cool stuff Artax can do.
-Or, scroll to the bottom of this file to see examples
+> to see more of what the Artax client can do.
-> of basic usage.

 #### FEATURES

- - Eschews any cURL/libcurl dependency
- - Exposes APIs for synchronous, parallel and event-driven request/response
+ - Exposes non-blocking, parallel and synchronous APIs
  - Retains persistent "keep-alive" connections
  - Transparently follows redirects
  - Requests and decodes gzipped entity bodies
  - Provides access to all raw request/response headers and message data
- - Streams request and response entity bodies for hands-on memory management
+ - Streams entity bodies for managing memory usage with large transfers
  - Supports all standard and custom request methods
- - Trivializes submitting HTTP forms for multipart and form-encoded entities via the `FormBody` API
+ - Trivializes HTTP form submissions via the `FormBody` API
  - Provides fully customizable and secure-by-default TLS (https://) support
- - Exposes a simple subject/observer API for plugins and extensions
  - Offers advanced connection limiting options on a per-host basis
- - Provides fully automatic cookie support via the Cookie extension
- - Offers built-in progress bar and tracking support via the Progress extension
+ - Transparently supports cookies and sessions
+ - Transparently functions behind HTTP proxy servers
+ - Eschews any cURL/libcurl dependency

 #### PROJECT GOALS

-* Model all code as closely as possible to the protocol outlined in [RFC 2616][rfc2616];
+* Model all code as closely as possible to the relevant HTTP protocols;
 * Implement an HTTP/1.1 client built on raw sockets with no libcurl dependency;
-* Build all components using [SOLID][solid], readable and thoroughly unit-tested code;
+* Build all components using [SOLID][solid], readable and tested code;

 #### INSTALLATION